 They typically split the day up so that small dogs can swim in the early morning and dogs 50lbs and over get access to the pool around 10 am.

 In addition to swimming, this event also has a bunch of fun activities going on.
-There are different contests for the dogs with categories related to size, talents, and tricks!
+There are different dog contests with categories related to size, talent, and tricks!
 Humans are not permitted to swim with the dogs during the event, and dogs must be kept on a leash outside of the facilities.

-The reason they only let dogs swim once a year in the fall is that this is the time of year they perform pool maintenance and the pool is drained for the season right after the event.
-I’ve been to a few of these events and after the dogs are done swimming the water is pretty dirty.
+They only let dogs swim once a year in the fall because this is the time of year they perform pool maintenance, and the pool is drained for the season right after the event.
+I’ve been to a few of these events, and after the dogs are done swimming, the water is pretty dirty.

 3. Black Mountain Aquatic Complex: Doggie Paddle and Play Day

 The Doggie Paddle and Play Day is held every year at the Black Mountain Recreation Center Aquatic Complex in nearby Henderson for your dog to enjoy at the end of summer.
 The dogs are divided by weight class throughout the day to keep similar-sized dogs together.

 The pool areas feature a floating entrance platform making it easier for the dogs to get in and out of the deeper water.

 This is another event that requires registration.
 It became so popular in recent years that they have expanded the event to two days!
 These doggy pool days in the Las Vegas area are typically held on different days at the end of summer, giving you multiple opportunities to take your dog swimming in Vegas.

 Check out our article here to find out if you can walk your dog on the Las Vegas Strip, where you can stay, and more fun things to do with your dog in Vegas.